Faculty & Staff

 David S. Areford, PhD

-- Associate Professor of Art, College of Liberal Arts
+Department Chair of Art, Associate Professor, College of Liberal Arts

 Areas of Expertise

-Dr. Areford's fellowships and awards include a Fulbright Fellowship for research in Germany, a Postdoctoral Curatorial Fellowship at the National Gallery of Art in Washington, DC, and the Newberry Library's Weiss/Brown Publication Subvention Award.
+Professor Areford's fellowships and awards include a Fulbright Fellowship for research in Germany (1998-1999), a Post-Doctoral Curatorial Fellowship at the National Gallery of Art in Washington, DC (2001-2002), and the Newberry Library's Weiss/Brown Publication Subvention Award (2001).
 In 2009, he was elected to the Board of Directors (3-year term) of the International Center of Medieval Art.